CHORUS-BASE/FUNDIFY-Quicknode/README.md

 ## 7. Integrations

-### A. Taiko HeLks
+### A. Taiko Helka
-Taiko HeLks is used as the underlying layer for blockchain transaction handling in FUNDIFY, leveraging its scalability and low-cost transaction environment.
+Taiko Helka is used as the underlying layer for blockchain transaction handling in FUNDIFY, leveraging its scalability and low-cost transaction environment.
 Through HeLks, FUNDIFY ensures efficient and decentralized execution of proposals, funding contributions, and fund disbursements without compromising on security or transparency.

 **Usage**:
 - **Transaction Processing**: HeLks processes all on-chain transactions, ensuring they are both secure and cost-effective.